chitoku/jetson-containers-tutorial/docs/03_package_configuration_.md

+---
+layout: default
-# Chapter 3: Package Configuration
+title: "Chapter 3: Package Configuration"
+nav_order: 03
+---

 In [Chapter 2: Package Definition](02_package_definition_.md), we learned that packages are like LEGO bricks, each with a `Dockerfile` (recipe) and metadata (information like name and dependencies).
 This allows us to easily combine packages like `pytorch` and `transformers`.